Giampiero Marra - Professor of Statistics

 GJRM package R package

-• univariate GAMLSS or distributional regression models (including distributions for extreme values).
+• Univariate GAMLSS / distributional regression models, including distributions for extreme values.

-• univariate and bivariate copula survival models (with and without informative censoring, with and without excess harzard, with all types of censoring mechanisms).
+• Univariate and bivariate copula survival models, with or without informative censoring, excess hazard, and all standard censoring mechanisms.

-• copula models with continuous/discrete/binary/ordinal/survival margins in the presence of correlated/associated responses.
+• Copula models with continuous, count, binary, ordinal or survival margins in the presence of associated responses.

-• More models and options are incorporated from time to time.
-Some of the methods/models in the package have been developed following specific requests we received from researchers and collaborators.
-Get in touch if you are interested in a particular feature of the package or you would like to discuss potential developments/data analyses.
-It would also helpful to know what you use GJRM for, whenever you work in academia or industry.
+• New models and options are added regularly.
+Several methods in the package were developed following specific requests from researchers and collaborators.
+If you are interested in a particular feature, would like to discuss potential developments or data analyses, or simply want to share how you use GJRM in academia or industry, feel free to get in touch.

 Selected invited talks/seminars/workshops/short courses